xshi0603/Graphics-Engine/README.md

 ## How to run it:

-In order to run this program, simply locate enter the folder on your local machine and type the following command:
+In order to run this program, first clone the repo onto your local machine.
+Then, locate and enter the folder and type the following command:

 ```
 make